gliderlabs/docker-consul/README.md

 Consul lets you specify a shell script to run for health checks, similar to Nagios.
 As a container, those scripts run inside this container environment which is a minimal Busybox environment with bash and curl.
 For some, this is fairly limiting, so I've added some built-in convenience scripts to properly do health checking in a Docker system.

-These all require you to mount the Docker socket with `-v /var/run/docker.sock:/var/run/docker.sock` when you run the Consul container.
+These all require you to mount the host's Docker socket to `/var/run/docker.sock` when you run the Consul container.

 ##### Using check-http